pkarsy/rfboot/help/Installation.md

 > make sendHex
 ```
 You need to press proMini reset button as autoreset does not work.
-Or you can build the sketch by yourself
+You can also build the sketch by yourself

 ***Hardware and software setup is done !***